aricshow/PSUControl-Button/README.md

 ### Physical Setup:

 I have a button setup with power coming from pin 1 with pin 11 set as input running through a 10k ohm resistor.
 In my testing a capacitor only caused issues, and there a basic but reliable debounce delay into the code.
 If you desire, you can also implement a debounce circuit in hardware and reduce or eliminate the debounce time variable.

+I found the need to add an RF choke (ferrite bead) to the wires coming from the button to eliminate EMI from the ceiling fan/light in my office.
+Shorter wires may have worked just as well, but I felt that was a more robust solution.

 ### Software Setup: